AranBorkum/tmux-cookie-cutter/README.md

           command: ./manage runserver
           size: 40  # percentage width of a horizontally split pane
 ```
+Globals will be applied to every tmux window, removing the need for repetition.
 Optionally, you can set the python interpreter to use, it defaults to python3:

 ```shell
 set-option -g @cookie_cutter_python "python3"